N. V. Ramana

 Nuthalapati Venkata Ramana ([nuːtalapaːʈi venkaʈa ɾamaɳa]; born 27 August 1957) is a former Indian judge and journalist who served as the 48th Chief Justice of India.

-Previously, he was a judge on the Supreme Court of India, chief justice of Delhi High Court and the acting chief justice of Andhra Pradesh High Court.
+Previously, he was a judge on the Supreme Court of India, chief justice of Delhi High Court and an acting chief justice of Andhra Pradesh High Court.
 He has also been the president of the Andhra Pradesh Judicial Academy.

 Early life

 He was born in a Telugu-speaking agrarian family on 27 August 1957 in Ponnavaram village in Krishna district of Andhra Pradesh.
+Ramana joined Nagarjuna University (Guntur) for his graduation in science and later in law.

 Career

 Journalism and litigation

 From 1979 to 1980, Ramana was a journalist for the Eenadu newspaper.
 He enrolled as an advocate on February 10, 1983.
 He practiced in the High Court of Andhra Pradesh, Central and Andhra Pradesh Administrative Tribunals and the Supreme Court of India, handling civil, criminal, labor, service and election matters.
 He also handled a number of constitutional matters, including federal river disputes in India.
 Ramana was a counsel for several government organizations during this time, including an appointment as an additional standing counsel for the Central Government and a standing counsel for the Indian Railways in the Central Administrative Tribunal at Hyderabad.
-He has also functioned as the Additional Advocate General of the state of Andhra Pradesh.
+He has also functioned as the Additional Advocate General for the state of Andhra Pradesh.